vetedde/proj_news_viz/nlp/news_viz/README.md

 source code for use in this project

 ```
-├── autoTagging                <- Source code for use in this project.
+├── news_viz                    <- Source code for use in this project.
 │   ├── __init__.py             <- Makes src a Python module
 │   │
 │   ├── ner                     <- Scripts to NER
 │   │   └── cleanedNames.py
 │   │
 │   ├── data_processing         <- Scripts to process data
 │   │   └── preprocessing_tools.py
 │   │
 │   ├──